Shadowwyyy/anchor/README.md

 **The confidence gate is separated on purpose.** Refuse-to-guess is the safety-critical piece, reused across every answer path, so it lives in its own tested module (`confidence.py`) rather than being buried inside generation.

+**Two-layer refusal.** Distance alone can't separate on-topic from off-topic questions, because a question like "Can I rent a car on an F-1 visa?" embeds close to the F-1 documents even though the answer isn't in them.
+Anchor combines a distance pre-filter (cheap, catches clearly-unrelated questions before an API call) with detection of the model's own grounded refusal.

 **Cosine distance, calibrated.** Chroma defaults to squared-L2, which is wrong for `nomic-embed-text` (meant for cosine) — the collection is explicitly created with cosine distance.
-Strong topical matches score ~0.2; the refusal threshold sits at 0.6, leaving room for looser-but-valid phrasings while rejecting off-topic questions.
+Strong topical matches score ~0.2; the refusal threshold sits at 0.5.

+**PDF cleaning.** Print-to-PDF injects headers (timestamps, page numbers) into extracted text; the loader strips these so they don't crowd out real content and degrade retrieval.

 ---